nbarredo/storybook/README.md

 always-auth=true

-2. Remove the package "@eversource/mf-storybook" from package.json file
+2. Run the command `npm uninstall @eversource/storybook` to remove any previous version of Storybook that you might have installed

-3. Run the command npm i @eversource/storybook to install the latest version of the new storybook npm package
+3. Run the command npm i @eversource/storybook to install the latest version of the new storybook npm package.
+You can install a specific version by first looking up the list of available versions here:  https://dev.azure.com/Eversource-Energy/ms-benchmark/_artifacts/feed/Benchmark/Npm/@eversource%2Fstorybook/versions

-4. Replace the package name on the decs.d.ts to use the new storybook package
+4. If you are using Typescript, verify that the package name/path in the decs.d.ts is correct:

-declare module "@eversource/storybook";
+`declare module "@eversource/storybook";`

-5. Make sure all the components used are the ones from Storybook
+5. In your app's scss/css entry point file (usually something like index.scss or app.css), import Storybook's styles accordingly:

+ * If your entry point is a SASS/SCSS file: `@use "../node_modules/@eversource/storybook/dist/esm/index.css";`
+ * If your entry point is a CSS file: `@import url("../node_modules/@eversource/storybook/dist/esm/index.css");` or
+ * `@import "../node_modules/@eversource/storybook/dist/esm/index.css";`

 ## How to Contribute to Eversource Storybook (draft)